meteor/meteor-theme-hexo/README.md

 ## Usage

-The theme is available on npm as [`meteor-theme-hexo`](https://npm.im/meteor-theme-hexo) (please note the slight naming difference to this repository).
+The theme is available on npm as [`meteor-theme-hexo`](https://npm.im/meteor-theme-hexo).
 The theme can be used by either:

 1. _(preferred)_ Installing the theme from npm and allowing dependency auto-update tools, like [**@renovate-bot**](https://github.com/renovate-bot) or [**@greenkeeperio-bot**](https://github.com/greenkeeperio-bot), to update the npm for you.
 This requires you to set the `theme` in your `_config.yml` as `../node_modules/meteor-theme-hexo`; or
 2. _(less ideal)_ Cloning this repository into the doc deployment's `themes/meteor` directory and referring to the `theme` in that deployment's `_config.yml` as just `meteor`.
 This will require you to update the theme (or at least its submodule) manually!